cecilehannay/jupyter-book-template/README.md

 Cloning will bring over the remotes specified in that directory.
 The new step is to switch to the remote repository just created.

-Thsi can be done in two steps"
+This can be done in two steps:
 ```
 git remote remove origin
 git remote add origin  https://github.com/cecilehannay/new-jupyter-book

 ```
-Or in a single step"
+Or in a single step:
 ```
 git remote set-url origin https://github.com/cecilehannay/new-jupyter-book
 ```